LinaAdamsson/End-project/README.md

 Audio Atlas

-Audio Atlas is an interactive sound map, like a kind of "Google Maps Street Sound".
+Audio Atlas is an interactive sound map, a kind of Google Maps for your ears which lets you listen to the world.
 Users can search for any city on a Leaflet map and play a location related soundscape.
 The app demonstrates fetch from Nominatim (OpenStreetMap API) for geolocation and integrates Freesound audio samples to create an immersive sensory experience.